usnistgov/pfhub/_hexbin/README.md

 http://d3js.org/. `hexbin.py` also dumps `../json/hexbin.json` which
 should be read by `phase_field_hexbin.js`, but currently it is just pasted into the Javascript.

+## Requirements

+The script requires `progressbar2`.
+Install with

+    $ pip install progressbar2